-While I certainly agree with the Gottman Institute that the previous antidote was incomplete, at the risk of sounding heretical, I think that "describe your own thoughts and feelings instead of your partner's" can strike some couples as equally vague as well.
+While I certainly agree with the Gottman Institute appraisal that their previous antidote was incomplete, at the risk of sounding heretical, I think that “describe your own thoughts and feelings instead of your partner’s” can strike some couples as equally vague as well.

 “Caring for ourselves by being loving” may seem to the contemptuous partner as more autistic than empathetic.

-Couples do need to shift into Positive Sentiment Override.
-They absolutely must begin to notice their partner's virtues and good qualities.
+Couples do need to shift from Negative Sentiment Override into Positive Sentiment Override.
+They absolutely must begin to notice their partner’s virtues and good qualities.
 And a Culture of Appreciation is also an essential healing balm to the emotional disease of contempt.

-The therapist's ability to have a strong working relationship is critical.
-Building on the map provided by a careful assessment, informed by the transparent overlays of both evidence-based models, a science-based couples therapist can determine how any given couple can best exit contempt.
+The therapist’s ability to have a strong working relationship is critical.
+Building on the map provided by a careful assessment, informed by the transparent overlays of both evidence-based models, a science-based couples therapist can determine how any given couple can best exit contempt in marriage.